minhnhuynh/bigbang/README.md

    # Generate a GPG master key
    # The key fingerprint will be stored in the $fp variable
+   # Do not set a passphrase for this key if prompted.
+If you do, Flux will not be able to use it to reconcile your encrypted kustomize resources
    fp=`gpg --quick-generate-key bigbang-sops rsa4096 encr | sed -e 's/ *//;2q;d;'`
    gpg --quick-add-key ${fp} rsa4096 encr